 Many clients enter therapy because of the anxiety, depression, or grief from disruptive life events or significant losses.
 Some come because of an awareness that they are not satisfied with life, despite working very hard at it.
 And still others from a realization that they keep repeating the same self-defeating behaviors with loved ones or at work.
 Clients often experience success as they embark on this process of self discovery and for the first time get professional feedback on their emotional functioning and decision making.

 And with this success, many clients start to “get it” that therapy is not just about dealing with problems or crises.
-Therapy is also about keeping your edge, changing behaviors incrementally - degree by degree- and gaining that extra bit of motivation, confidence, or patience it takes to respond well to the ongoing challenges of work, family and relationships.
-They get it that life is an ongoing series of dilemmas and that regular psychotherapy leads to a richer, fuller, more balanced life with minimal pain, and greater self-awareness and appreciation of life’s riches.
+Therapy is also about emotional growth, healing old wounds and strengthening one's character through the painstaking work of vulnerably accepting who we are -our flaws and our necessary suffering- while letting go of shame and unneccessary suffering.
+Behavior changes incrementally and organically and we find that extra edge of motivation, confidence, or patience it takes to respond well to the lifelong challenges of work, family and relationships.
+Clients get it that difficult dilemmas never cease and that regular psychotherapy leads to a deeper, fuller, more balanced life with minimal pain, and greater appreciation of life’s riches.

 I often tell clients the greatest gift they can give their children and spouses is their own personal therapy.
 Therapy helps you optimize the joy of life while minimizing the suffering, makes you a better spouse or parent, and in this way create a better legacy for future generations.